softwarekitty/ISSTA-16-AE-6Artifacts/src/recreateArtifacts/similarityMatrix/Readme.md

 The original version is in C#, and this version is a port to Java.
 This version gets slightly different results in the *similarityGraph.abc* file, as the regex engine used to determine a match has some different rules.
 The clusters formed from the resulting file, however, are mostly the same (some clusters are missing one pattern or so).

 Being nearly identical, these clusters fall into the same categories as presented in the paper.
+A diff of the *cluster.tsv* file (see image in this directory) shows that some of the larger clusters have changed their ordering, and a handful of small clusters are broken up differntly.

 This version is remarkably faster, able to finish in about half an hour instead of a day or two.
 For testing, a subset of the provided inputs can be created as a view of the original (see Test_MatrixBuilder).